 Have you ever tried to learn something new, failed utterly, and then tried again?
 I highly recommend it.
 Especially if you are over 40.
 If you are over 50, it ought to be required by law.

+I’m trying to learn how roll a kayak.
 I could be trying equally hard to learn to surf, sailboard, or rock climb.
 None of those things come naturally to me.
 But rolling a kayak is my personal challenge.

 If you flip over in a closed-cockpit kayak (easy to do in some boats, much harder in others), you have two options . . . well, three if you include drowning.

 Option 1 (and your only option if you aren’t wearing a spray skirt) is a “wet exit.”
 That’s where you separate yourself from the upside-down boat, then either swim it to shore or learn how to turn it over and get back in (a skill in itself.)

 Option 2: learning to roll a kayak back upright after you’ve flipped is much more efficient and looks way cooler.